ries-lab/Accent/guide/guide-mm2.md

 - **Folder naming convention**: the acquisition folders must contain the **exposure time followed by "ms" at the end of their name**.

-- **Roi width and height**: they are purely indicative and are in effect not used.
-Roi width and height are extracted from the calibration images themselves.

 ## Generation